William Legge, 7th Earl of Dartmouth: Background

-Legge was the eldest son of the 6th Earl of Dartmouth.
+Legge was the eldest son of the 6th Earl of Dartmouth, and his wife, Lady Mary (née Coke), daughter of the 2nd Earl of Leicester.
 He was educated at Eton and Christ Church, Oxford.
-He commissioned as a Second lieutenant in the Staffordshire Yeomanry (Queen's Own Royal Regiment) on 11 June 1902.
+He was commissioned as a Second lieutenant in the Staffordshire Yeomanry (Queen's Own Royal Regiment) on 11 June 1902.

 Political and military career

 In 1907, he joined the London County Council and entered Parliament in 1910 as Member of Parliament for West Bromwich, a seat he held until 1918.
 While a lieutenant in the Staffordshire Yeomanry, he was appointed honorary colonel of the 7th Battalion, Duke of Wellington's Regiment, on 27 April 1910.
 On 23 April 1912, he was promoted to captain in the Staffordshire Yeomanry, and received a temporary promotion to major on 1 November 1914.
 He served with the Staffordshire Yeomanry in the Sinai and Palestine Campaign in the First World War, for which he was awarded the Territorial Decoration, and made an officer of the Order of the Nile.
 On 13 December 1917, he was promoted acting lieutenant-colonel while commanding a Yeomanry regiment.
 He ceased command on 24 June 1918 and reverted to the rank of major.
 On 22 November 1922, he resigned his honorary colonelcy.
 Lewisham was appointed a deputy lieutenant of Staffordshire on 18 November 1920.
 He was High Bailiff of Westminster from 1930 to 1942 and was made a GCVO for his services on 1 January 1934.
 Legge inherited his father's titles in 1936.